JaydenPahukula/minesweeper/README.md

 Click on the smiley face to start a new game.
 The playing field starts as a grid of unopened tiles, left click on a tile to reveal it.
 If the tile shows a number, there are that many mines in the surrounding 8 tiles.
 You can right click a tile to flag it if you think there is a mine there.

 The goal of the game is to reveal all tiles without mines, or flag all the mines.
-Be carefule, if you reveal a tile with a mine, it is game over!
+Be careful, if you reveal a tile with a mine, it is game over!

 ## Menu